uPortal-Attic/uportal-app-framework/docs/glossary.md

 Style note: where entries mention other entries, their first such mention is *emphasized*.

-## announcement

-Announcements are a kind of *message* that tell the user about new and improved experiences available in the portal.
-They help to set and update user expectations and may help the user to update their home page to take advantage of newly available or newly relevant *widgets*.

 ## message

-Message is the generic collection term encompassing *notifications* and *announcements*.
-Notfications and announcements are collectively "messages".
+Notfications are "messages".

-This collection term is useful because notifications and announcements share

-* sourcing
-* some features
-* some metadata.

 Messages are intended to be portal-wide.
-Regardless of which uPortal Application Framework application a user is using within a portal, they have the same actionable opportunities available via the portal-wide *notification bell* and the same highlighted new or improved experiences via the announcements mechanism.
+Regardless of which uPortal Application Framework application a user is using within a portal, they have the same actionable opportunities available via the portal-wide *notification bell*.

 In this way messages are

-* navigation affordances, helping users to get to the right place to take a desired action or experience a new feature.
+* navigation affordances, helping users to get to the right place to take an action.
 * discovery affordances, helping users having completed a task in an application to discover and navigate to a valuable next task potentially beyond that application.